Odisha train crash: Driver error ruled out, possible sabotage being probed; minister says people behind 'criminal' act identified | Business

 The crash involving Bengaluru-Howrah Superfast Express and Shalimar-Chennai Central Coromandel Express and a goods train occurred around 7 PM on Friday near the Bahanaga Bazar station in Balasore, about 250 km south of Kolkata and 170 km north of Bhubaneswar.

-Officials on Sunday gave the driver of the Coromandel Express (Coromandel Express) a clean chit by stating that he had the green signal to move forward and he was ''not over-speeding''.
+Officials on Sunday gave the driver of the Coromandel Express a clean chit by stating that he had the green signal to move forward and he was ''not over-speeding''.

 A preliminary report from the ground accessed by PTI on Friday stated that the Coromandel Express had entered the loop line at the station on which an iron ore-laden goods train was parked.